robotology/online-detection-demo/README.md

 # detection-demo
 ==========================

-This file contains a lua code that manages the detection-demo
+This file contains a lua code that manages the detection-demo.

+##Progress on detection demo
+Project updates can be found [here](https://github.com/robotology/human-sensing/projects/1)

 # Dependencies
  - lua